Trump: I would be ‘tougher’ in Brexit talks than UK’s May

 - In fight over Bombardier CSeries, Boeing loses friends as well as tariff case

+Britain is preparing to leave the European Union in March 2019.
+The complex negotiations have moved slowly and May’s Cabinet seems deeply divided over how best to separate Britain from the 28-nation bloc.

-In the interview with Piers Morgan, Trump says he looks forward to visiting Britain — where he has been invited sometime for a state visit to be hosted by Queen Elizabeth II — and apologizes for retweeting videos by a far-right group in Britain, which exacerbated tensions with May and drew complaints in Parliament.
-He also said Prince Harry and American actress Meghan Markle look like a “lovely couple” but he doesn’t know if he’s been invited to their May 19 nuptials at Windsor Castle.
-Trump was unperturbed when told that Markle backed his rival, Democrat Hillary Clinton, in the 2016 U.S. election and has described him as “divisive.”
+In the interview with journalist Piers Morgan, Trump said he looks forward to visiting Britain, where he has been invited for a state visit to be hosted by Queen Elizabeth II.

+He also said he was willing to apologize for retweeting anti-Muslim videos by a far-right group in Britain, which exacerbated tensions with May and drew complaints in Parliament.
+Discussing the upcoming royal wedding that will feature an American bride, he says Britain’s Prince Harry and actress Meghan Markle, look like a “lovely couple” and says he doesn’t know if he’s been invited to their May 19 nuptials.

-“Well, I still hope they’re happy,” he says.
+Told that Markle backed Democrat Hillary Clinton in the 2016 election and has described Trump as “divisive,” the president struck a friendly note: “Well, I still hope they’re happy,” he says.

-Trump also says his administration might not withdraw from the 2015 Paris climate accord if terms more favorable to the United States are reached, in part because he likes French President Emmanuel Macron, a driving force behind implementing the accord.
+Trump also says that his administration might not withdraw from the Paris climate accord if terms more favorable to the United States are reached, in part because he likes French President Emmanuel Macron.

-The interview was conducted Thursday during Trump’s visit to the World Economic Forum in Davos, Switzerland.
+The interview was conducted Thursday during Trump’s brief visit to the World Economic Forum in Davos, Switzerland.

-The guest list for Harry and Markle’s wedding has not been made public and the prince’s press team said invitations have not been sent out yet.
+The guest list for Harry and Markle’s May 19 wedding at Windsor Castle has not been made public.
+The prince’s press team said invitations have not been sent out yet.
+It is not clear if a final list has been drawn up.

-The British press has been filled with speculation that Harry and Markle might snub Trump and invite former U.S. President Barack Obama instead.
-Obama gave Harry a rare interview last year that was broadcast on the BBC.
+The British press has been filled with speculation that Harry and Markle might snub Trump and invite former U.S. President Barack Obama as a wedding guest.
+The prince and Obama have met on several occasions, and Obama gave Harry a rare interview last year that was broadcast on the BBC.

-Trump, in contrast, has angered many in Britain with his crackdown on immigration and his climate change policies.
+Trump, in contrast, has angered many people in Britain with his crackdown on immigration and his climate change policies.

-Yet during the ITV interview, he seemed open to revisiting his pledge to withdraw from Paris climate accord, in which nations set their own goals to reduce the emissions of heat-trapping gases.
-Because of legal technicalities, America can’t get out of the pact until November 2020.
+During the interview, he seemed open to revisiting his pledge to withdraw from 2015 Paris climate accord if the deal could be substantially revised.
+Under the pact, nations set their own goals to reduce the emissions of heat-trapping gases.
+Because of legal technicalities America can’t get out until November of 2020.

-“If somebody said, ‘Go back into the Paris accord,’ it would have to be a completely different deal, because we had a horrible deal,” Trump said.
+“If somebody said, go back into the Paris accord, it would have to be a completely different deal because we had a horrible deal,” Trump says.

 “Would I go back in?
 Yeah, I’d go back in.
 I like, as you know, I like Emmanuel (Macron).
-I would love to, but it’s got to be a good deal for the United States,” he added.
+I would love to, but it’s got to be a good deal for the United States.”

-Trump also said the Earth’s climate has been cooling as well as warming and asserted that ice caps have not been shrinking as predicted.
+Trump said the climate has been cooling as well as warming and asserted that ice caps have not been shrinking as predicted.

+“The ice caps were going to melt, they were going to be gone by now, but now they’re setting records,” he said.

-Scientists, however, report that the world hasn’t been cooling except for normal day-to-day weather variations; it has been warming instead.
-And there have been far more records for shrinking polar ice than growing ice, despite what the president claimed.
+However, those remarks don’t quite match what data shows and scientists say.
+The world hasn’t been cooling except for normal day-to-day weather variations; it has been just the opposite.
+And there have been far more records for shrinking ice on the top and the bottom of the world than growing, despite what the president claimed.